csakafeda/StudyCaf-/README.md

 ### About the project

-This application is about a caffee, where you can study quietly, give music list for studing and connect people with similar studyfields.
+This application is about a Café, where you can study quietly, give music list for studing and connect people with similar studyfields.

 ### Built With